 At this point, you have the attention of the community, so it's the perfect time to create a call to action for the next fundraiser and the next year.
 Inform community members about when your next events are taking place and where they can get more information.
 Most importantly, encourage them to sign up for additional news by adding themselves to a mailing list or submitting their volunteer information.

-And for help in building your social media presence, check out TechSoup's social media starter kit.
+And for help in building your social media presence, check out TechSoup's Social Media for Nonprofits page.